 Who is treated in the Paediatric Dentistry clinic?

-Paediatric dentistry provides complete dental care for those who meet eligibility criteria:
+Paediatric Dentistry provides complete dental care for those who meet eligibility criteria:

-- Medically compromised children.
+- Significantly medically-compromised children.

 - Healthy children who may need specialized care, such as conscious sedation or general anaesthesia, due to the scope of treatment and/or behavioural concerns.
+In general and in consensus with the Paediatric Hospital Dental Chiefs of Canada (PHDCC), this "healthy" child is 3 years old or younger.

 Children with chronic and/or significant medical conditions, as outlined in the eligibility criteria, may continue to have treatment at the dental clinic until the age of 18 years.
 Healthy children may be referred back to community-based dentists after initial treatment is completed.